22' Timbercoast Troller

 Comments by Bill Childs, Bartender Boats

-To refine this successful application and develop a true displacement vessel for rough water cruising we looked to Canadian naval architect Tad Roberts of Gabriola Island, BC.
-After a fun discussion of the history, concept, and goals of this design, Tad firmly grabbed the tiller and sailed a true course to a clear design destination.
-In the TimberCoast 22 Tad has created an exceptionally seaworthy small cruising vessel which will safely, comfortably, and economically carry a small crew on an extended voyage.
-The pedigree of this capable and compact little vessel boasts a strong combination of proven NW designs – the Bartender and the traditional salmon troller.
+To refine this successful application and develop a true displacement vessel based on the Bartender we looked to Canadian naval architect Tad Roberts of Gabriola Island, BC.
+In the TimberCoast Troller Tad has created an exceptionally seaworthy small cruising vessel which will safely, comfortably, and economically carry a small crew on an extended voyage.
+The pedigree of this capable and compact vessel boasts a strong combination of proven NW designs – the Bartender and the traditional salmon troller.

-Whether you’re in the mood for a small working tug, a commercial fish boat, or a capable cruiser, the 22’ TimberCoast Troller boldly shouts out its strong working heritage.
-Power her to suit your application and she’ll treat you well.
-Power requirements for the TimberCoast 22 are delightfully low.
+Power requirements for the TimberCoast are delightfully low.
 She’s designed for inboard power in the tradition of her workboat predecessors.
-She’ll slip along at economical displacement speeds burning ½ to ¾ gallons per hour with a diesel inboard of 10 to 30 hp.
-10 hp will produce 5.5 knots and 30 hp will provide 7 knots of comfortable long range cruising.
+She’ll slip along at economical displacement speeds burning 1⁄2 to 3⁄4 gallons per hour with a diesel inboard of 10 to 30 hp.
+Efficiency and range can be maximized by utilizing the riding sail for off-wind motorsailing (foresail optional).
+A set of paravanes will provide a great deal of comfort when conditions deteriorate.

-TimberCoast 22 is certainly not intended to replace the Bartender design.
-The classic, quick, and nimble rough-water Bartender will always maintain a strong following with those who prefer to travel at higher speeds.
-Each design has its own distinct advantages.
-This newest member of the Bartender family provides a sound option for those who prefer to cruise at a more relaxed pace.
-We look forward to savoring every mile of a slow journey north along the lush timbered coasts of British Columbia and Alaska in our own TimberCoast 22… perhaps trolling a plug-cut herring while noodling over the charts with a warm mug in hand… ahh."
+The TimberCoast Troller is a safe and sensible option for those who prefer to cruise at a relaxed pace.
+We look forward to savoring every mile of a journey North along the lush timbered coasts of British Columbia and Alaska in our own TimberCoast 22... perhaps trolling a plug-cut herring while noodling over the charts with a warm mug in hand... ahh."

 Tad Roberts